qbead/qbeadWebsite/content/book/dancing.md

 decay the fade at the end of the snake, and red, green, and blue represent the red, green, and blue component of the small LEDs.
 The "snake" only moves when you rotate along the x axis.
 Can you modify the color of the snake?
-How long the snake is?
-Have it respond to other motion?
+What about changing how long the snake is?
+Can you have it respond to rotation around the other axes?
+What about making it change with respect to acceleration in one direction?
+What about making it respond to motion in all three directions?

 ## The Grand Finale: Showing Off All Its Colors

-You’ve explored motion so far in this adventure.
+You’ve explored both linear and rotational motion independtly so far in this adventure.
 Using the above scripts as a starting point, you can modify the SpinWheel to respond to your motion however you see fit!
 We'll leave you with one final more complicated sketch to inspire your imagination.
 Here is a webpage with a [grand finale code and explaination](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).
+This script has the SpinWheel respond to both acceleration and rotation.

 To see even more dances mathematically,